 GFCI as an Outlet

-For example, it can cover multiple outlets within one bathroom or across multiple bathrooms.
+For example, it can cover many outlets in one or multiple bathrooms.
 Likewise, a GFCI can protect all the outlets in a kitchen.

 GFCI as a Circuit Breaker

-A GFCI outlet functions as a circuit breaker that rapidly interrupts the electrical flow in the entire circuit when it detects any stray current flowing through an alternative path other than the designated branch circuit in an appliance or fixture.
+A GFCI outlet is like a circuit breaker.
+It quickly stops the electrical flow in the whole circuit if it finds any stray current.
+The current takes a different path than the one meant for the appliance or fixture.

 The interruption occurs by monitoring the difference between the incoming and outgoing current.
 As a result, GFCI receptacles or circuit breakers trip the circuit to prevent electrocution.

 GFCI outlets provide instantaneous protection against potential hazards caused by the current leakage.
-They possess high sensitivity, capable of detecting subtle differences in current as low as 4 milliamps.
-Once a fault is detected, the GFCI outlet shuts down the circuit nearly instantaneously, minimizing the risk of electrical accidents.
+They are susceptible and can detect small differences in current as low as 5 milliamps.
+When a problem is found, the GFCI outlet quickly turns off the circuit to prevent accidents.

 Differentiating GFI and GFCI Outlets